MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1773-Policy-Audits-RUS-Awardees/subpart-A-General-Provisions/section-1773.2.md

 *OMB* means The Office of Management and Budget.

-*Peer review* means an approved study, appraisal, or review of one or more aspects of the accounting and auditing practice, not subject to Public Company Accounting Oversight Board permanent inspection, performed once every three years by a CPA firm that is not affiliated with the auditor.
+*Peer review* means an external review of one or more aspects of the accounting and auditing practice, not subject to Public Company Accounting Oversight Board permanent inspection, performed once every three years by a CPA firm that is not affiliated with the auditor.

-*Regulatory asset* means an asset resulting from an action of a regulator as defined by FASB.
+*Regulatory asset* means an asset resulting from an action of a regulator as defined by FASB and GASB.

-*Regulatory liability* means a liability imposed on a regulated enterprise when there is an enforceable present obligation to deduct an amount in determining the regulated rate to be charged to customers in future periods.
+*Regulatory liability* means a liability imposed on a regulated enterprise when there is an enforceable present obligation to deduct an amount in determining the regulated rate to be charged to customers in future periods, as defined by FASB and GASB.

 *Related party* has the same meaning as defined by FASB and GASB.